-EDUC 861 Dissertation Writing (3/3/3) must be taken three times for a total of 9 credits.
+-- EDUC 861 Dissertation Writing (1-9) must be taken three times for a total of 9 credits.
+Normally, candidates enroll in EDUC 861 for three terms for 3 credits each term.
 If the dissertation process extends longer than 9 credits, candidates enroll in EDUC 862 each term for 0 academic credits until finished.